MakieOrg/MakieTeX.jl/README.md

 ## The rendering pipeline

-The standard rendering pipeline works as follows: the string is converted in to a TeXDocument, which is compiled to dvi.
-The dvi file is then converted to svg via dvi2svg (Ghostscript should be accessible and the environment variable "LIBGS" should point to libgs.dylib).
+The standard rendering pipeline works as follows: the string is converted in to a TeXDocument, which is compiled to pdf (by default, using system lualatex).
+The pdf file is then converted to svg via `pdftocairo` (provided by Poppler_jll.jl so no need to install it).
 Then, the svg is processed by librsvg.
 From here, if CairoMakie is the backend, we can render directly to the surface.
 For any other backend, we render an ARGB image and then plot that.

-One area where MakieTeX does not function well is shading.
-Any shaded contents in your LaTeX document will likely not come out well in the picture!
-If you want to put something with shading in, use the PDF to PNG conversion pipeline, and convert at high pixel density.
+MakieTeX should